SOLUTION

 negatively impacting the surrounding groundwater with the potential of presenting a significant

-human health concern":
+human health concern

 Industrial Excess Landfill (IEL), Superfund Site, Uniontown, Ohio, U.S. EPA ID: OHD000377911